alastairmatheson/PHClaims/README.md

-# PHClaims
+# PHClaims-Asthma
-Code for analyzing WA Medicaid claims data
+Code for analyzing WA Medicaid claims data, specifically looking at asthma risk and outcomes.